getify/Functional-Light-JS/ch1.md

 Sometimes we guess we'll need a feature in the future, build it now believing it'll be easier to do as we build other stuff, then realize we guessed wrong and the feature wasn't needed, or needed to be quite different.
 Other times we guess right, but build a feature too early, and suck up time from the features that are genuinely needed now; we incur an opportunity cost in diluting our energy.

 YAGNI challenges us to remember: even if it's counter intuitive in a situation, we often should postpone building something until it's presently needed.
-We often exaggerate our mental estimates of the future refactoring cost to add it later when it is needed.
+We tend to exaggerate our mental estimates of the future refactoring cost of adding it later when it is needed.
+Odds are, it won't be as hard to do later as we might assume.

-As it applies to functional programming, I would give this admonition: there will be plenty of interesting and compelling patterns discussed in this text, but just because you find some pattern exciting to apply, it may not necessarily be appropriate to do so.
+As it applies to functional programming, I would give this admonition: there will be plenty of interesting and compelling patterns discussed in this text, but just because you find some pattern exciting to apply, it may not necessarily be appropriate to do so in a given part of your code.

-This is where I will differ from many more formal FPers, when I say that just because you *can* FP something doesn't mean you *should* FP it.
+This is where I will differ from many more formal FPers: just because you *can* FP something doesn't mean you *should* FP it.
 Moreover, there are many ways to slice a problem, and even though you may have learned a more sophisticated approach that is more "future-proof" to maintenance and extensibility, a simpler FP pattern might be more than sufficient in that spot.

 Generally, I'd recommend to seek balance in what you code, and to be conservative in your application of FP concepts as you get the hang of things.
 Default to the YAGNI principle in deciding if a certain pattern or abstraction will help that part of the code be more readable or if it's just introducing more clever sophistication that isn't (yet) warranted.